 Vault evolution and changes

-As everything else, one vault should also evolve.
-As we change, the questions we make and the idea we have for the information in our vault also changes.
+Like everything else, a vault should also evolve.
+As we change, so do the questions we ask and the way we want to structure the information inside our vault.

-My vault is mostly organized in folders, with the relevant folders for this example being Management/Stakeholders.
+My vault is mostly organized in folders.
+For this example, the relevant folder is:

-2. Create separate folders for people and organizations and apply each template automatically on its folder
+2. Create separate folders for people and organizations, each with its own template automation.

-3. Evolve my current stakeholders template so that it asks which template to apply and then apply it to the new note
+3. Evolve the existing template so that it prompts me to choose which template to apply when creating a new note.

 New Templates

-Since I had already tested my new templates and since I have backups and a git version history of my files, I simply “destroyed” the original template and replaced it with the new code.
+Depending on the situation, I can still apply the old template or one of the new ones.
+Since I had already tested the new templates, and because I keep backups and Git version history, I simply replaced the original template with the new code.

 <%*